sviete/ais-ha-addon-cloudflared/README.md

 [![Github Actions][github-actions-shield]][github-actions]
 ![Project Maintenance][maintenance-shield]

-Connect remotely to your Home Assistant and other services, without opening ports using Cloudflare Tunnel.
+Connect remotely to your Home Assistant and other services, without opening ports using AIS Cloudflare Tunnel.

 ## About

 Cloudflared connects your Home Assistant Instance via a secure tunnel to a dom-xxx.paczka.pro subdomain at Cloudflare.
-This allows you to expose your Home Assistant instance and other services to the Internet without opening ports on your router.
+This allows you to expose your Home Assistant instance to the Internet without opening ports on your router.
-Additionally, you can utilize Cloudflare Zero Trust to further secure your connection.

 [:books: Read the full add-on documentation][docs]